 Martin Lush has over 30 years’ experience in the pharmaceutical and healthcare industry.
-He has held senior management positions in QA, manufacturing, QC and supply chain auditing and has conducted audits and education programs for many hundreds of companies in over 25 countries.
+He has held senior management positions in QA, manufacturing, QC and supply chain auditing and has conducted audits and education programmes for many hundreds of companies in over 25 countries.
 He was previously a partner at David Begg Associates (DBA).

 A microbiologist by profession, Mr. Lush has considerable experience in the manufacture, quality assurance and testing of aseptic products.
 He is also qualified to act as a Qualified Person within the EU.
 He holds a master’s degree in medical microbiology, a BSc in medical science and a post-graduate diploma in quality management systems.
 He is also an honorary lecturer at the School of Pharmacy, University of Strathclyde, Scotland.